 A stress test to find VO2 max is an example of graded, progressive aerobic work to exhaustion.
 Because it is important to remember that an exercise bout will not be primarily aerobic if you are maximum effort from the outset.
 And by nature will require some anaerobic abilities to complete the exhaustive bout.

 100% peak performance until exhaustion should not take any longer than 12 to 20 minutes in duration.
 And it is critical to note

 Exercise training with an intensity of ~ 90% of V02 peak is in the upper range of current human guidelines. ahajournals.orgGerald F. Fletcher, et al

 So perhaps challenging VO2 max with efforts approaching peak creates a new paradigm of training options once fitness levels have been met.

 There is growing evidence that high-intensity HIIT interval training appears to be more effective than medium-intensity continuous MICT training in improving cardiorespiratory fitness…Joyce S Ramos, et al

 The bottom and top lines of continuous training

 Set goals that are clearly defined based on starting fitness and desired performance outcomes when stepping up training through the various intensities.
-Find a sustainable rhythm that suits your needs and ancillary benefits like reduced stress and focused attention are byproducts of continuous training.
+Your personal training has elements of art throughout.
+So find a sustainable rhythm that suits your needs and ancillary benefits like reduced stress and focused attention are byproducts of continuous training.